Torino vs SSC Napoli prediction and betting tips 18 Оctober 2025 | Dailysports experts

 Probable lineups

-Torino: Israel; Coco, Maripan, Masina; Lazaro, Casadei, Asllani, Biraghi; Ngonge, Vlasic; Simeone
+- Torino: Israel, Lazaro, Maripan, Coco, Pedersen, Casadei, Vlasic, Asllani, Tameze, Ngonge, Simeone

-Napoli: Meret; Di Lorenzo, Beukema, Jesus, Olivera; Lobotka; Politano, Anguissa, De Bruyne, McTominay; Hojlund
+- Napoli: Milinkovic-Savic, Olivera, Jesus, Bekema, Di Lorenzo, Lobotka, Anguissa, McTominay, Neres, Højlund, Politano

 Match facts and head-to-head